Sun Damage Treatment in Coral Gables, Florida

 What is the best treatment for sun damaged skin?

 Because everyone’s skin is unique and each patient may have a different level of sun damage to their skin, the best way to decide which treatment option is right for you is to visit your dermatologist and ask.
-Your dermatologist is specially-trained to evaluate your unique skin type, observe the extent of your sun damage, and recommend the best option for your skin.
+Dr. Francisco Kerdel and Dr. Frank Don are specially-trained to evaluate your unique skin type, observe the extent of your sun damage, and recommend the best option for your skin.
 No two skin types are exactly alike, so there is no one-size-fits-all sun damage treatment regimen.
 Some of the most popular sun damaged skin treatment options include:

 - Laser therapy